aeemiliaaa/aeemiliaaa/README.md

-- 💻 I'm currently learning Python
+- 💻 I'm currently learning Python via the MOOC 2025 Python Programming course from the University of Helsinki
 - Exploring AI & Cybersecurity related roles